Automation Toolkit Getting Started

 Click the Run button.

-If everything is working correctly, a PDF is created for each region.
+If everything is working correctly, one PDF is created for each region.

 Stage 6: Run automation recipe from a button